International Renewable Energy Agency

 The International Renewable Energy Agency (IRENA) is an intergovernmental organization mandated to facilitate cooperation, advance knowledge, and promote the adoption and sustainable use of renewable energy.
-It is the first international organisation to focus exclusively on renewable energy, addressing needs in both industrialised and developing countries.
-It was founded in 2009 and its statute entered into force on 8 July 2010.
+It is the first international organization to focus exclusively on renewable energy, addressing needs in both industrialized and developing countries.
+It was founded in 2009, and its statute entered into force on 8 July 2010.
 The agency is headquartered in Masdar City, Abu Dhabi.
 The Director-General of IRENA is Francesco La Camera, a national of Italy.
 IRENA is an official United Nations observer.

 History

-The first suggestions for an international renewable agency is based on the 1980 Brandt Report activities.
-NGOs and industry lobbying groups like Eurosolar, the World Council for Renewable Energy (WCRE) and the World Wind Energy Association have promoted IRENA since several decades.
-In 1990, the Austrian government of Franz Vranitzky suggested a reneweables agency to the UN.
-One of the drivers was Hermann Scheer, a German politician and lobbyist which was acting as president of EUROSOLAR and chair of WCRE.
+The first suggestions for an international renewable agency are based on the 1980 Brandt Report activities.
+NGOs and industry lobbying groups like Eurosolar, the World Council for Renewable Energy (WCRE) and the World Wind Energy Association (WWEA) have promoted IRENA for several decades.
+In 1990, the Austrian government of Franz Vranitzky suggested a renewables agency to the UN.
+One of the drivers was Hermann Scheer, a German politician and lobbyist who was acting as president of EUROSOLAR and chair of WCRE.

 On 15 June, at their annual event, the WWEA gave their 2010 World Wind Energy Award to the Founding member States of IRENA.
 They stated: "The creation of IRENA can be seen as the most important decision ever taken on the global level in favour of renewable energy.
 The founding of IRENA sent out a very strong signal to the world community that renewable energy will have to play and will play a key role in the future energy supply all over the world.
 With the Award, WWEA would also like to indicate that WWEA is committed to work closely with IRENA and will continue to give its full support."

 Since 1981, several meetings took place to discuss the formation of IRENA.
 The Preparatory Conference for founding IREA was held on 10 and 11 April 2008 with 54 countries participating.
 Here, government representatives discussed the objectives, activities, finances, and organizational structure of IRENA.
 Participants expressed a need to begin a swift transition to a more secure, sustainable renewable energy economy with the assistance of an international body.

 The Founding Conference of the International Renewable Energy Agency was held in Bonn, Germany, on 26 January 2009.
 75 countries signed the Agency's statute.
 The statute entered into force on 8 July 2010, 30 days after the 25th country deposited its instrument of ratification.
 The Founding Conference established the Preparatory Commission for IRENA, which consists of all signatory states.

 During the first session of the Preparatory Commission in Bonn on 27 January 2009, the signatory countries adopted criteria and procedures for selecting IRENA's Interim Director-General and its interim headquarters.
 An Administrative Committee was created to assist the commission in preparing its second session.
 The Administrative Committee prepared draft proposals for an interim work programme and budget as well as for interim staff regulations and interim financial rules.
 Nominations for the Interim Director-General and the interim headquarters were submitted by 30 April 2009.